samkleespies/ai-screenshot-tool/README.md

 ## Installation

 ### Option 1: Installer Version
-1. Download the latest installer (`AI-Screenshot-Tool-Setup-x.x.x.exe`) from the [Releases](https://github.com/yourusername/ai-screenshot-tool/releases) page
+1. Download the latest installer (`AI-Screenshot-Tool-Setup-1.2.0.exe`) from the [Releases](https://github.com/yourusername/ai-screenshot-tool/releases) page
 2. Run the installer and follow the prompts
 3. Launch from the Start Menu or Desktop shortcut

 ### Option 2: Portable Version
-1. Download the latest portable executable (`AI-Screenshot-Tool-Portable-x.x.x.exe`) from the [Releases](https://github.com/yourusername/ai-screenshot-tool/releases) page
+1. Download the latest portable executable (`AI-Screenshot-Tool-Portable-1.2.0.exe`) from the [Releases](https://github.com/yourusername/ai-screenshot-tool/releases) page
 2. Run the executable - no installation required

 ### Option 3: Build from Source